20 Chinese rabbits facts, for those curious about the lively mascot of the new lunar year.

 14. Watch enough Chinese TV and you would surely encounter the nasty insult Tùzǎizi (兔崽子).
 The characters refer to a kit, i.e., a young rabbit.
 In the Chinese language, though, tùzǎizi is a derogatory term that more or less means “gigolo.”
 It also refers to what the Cantonese would describe as “eating soft rice.”

 18. Rabbits made a brief appearance in Investiture of the Gods.
-In short, the wise Wenwang vomited three white rabbits after being brutally fed the meat of his eldest son by the wicked Di Xin.
+In short, the wise Wenwang vomited three white rabbits after the wicked Di Xin fed him the meat of his eldest son.
 The rabbits were the “three souls” of Wenwang’s deceased son.

 19. Returning to the present, Yutu is the name for a series of lunar rovers deployed by the People’s Republic of China (PRC).
 The rovers were part of the Chang’e missions.
 These lunar exploration missions couldn’t have been more appropriately named, as far as Chinese culture is concerned.